 Landström, M., G. Schwerhoff, J.C.
 Steckel: Capabilities, structural change and climate policy.
 Working Paper on request.

 Montrone, L., M. Kalkuhl, J.C.
-Steckel: Coal and Economic Development - An econometric analysis.
+Steckel: Power capacity and regional economic growth – Evidences from a global panel.
 Working Paper on request.

 Ohlendorf, N., M. Jakob, J.C.
 Minx, C. Schröder, J.C.
 Steckel: Distributional Impacts of Climate Mitigation Policies - a Meta-Analysis.
-Working Paper on request.
+DIW Working Paper.

 Radebach, A., J. Steckel, H. Ward: Patterns of Structural Change.
 Empirical Evidence from Similarity Networks.
 Working Paper on request.